-Both Bern and Amsterdam have interesting landmarks and museums for visitors.
+Both Bern and Amsterdam have very good landmarks and museums for visitors.

 Bern offers many unique museums, sights, and landmarks that will make for a memorable trip.
-Visit the Einstein Museum, the Clock Tower, and Bern Cathedral.
+The city is filled with architecture and charming character.
+While you're in town make sure you visit the Einstein Museum, the Clock Tower, and the Bern Cathedral.

-You'll find the standard options when it comes to food in Amsterdam.
+Amsterdam may not make the list for most foodies, but you'll find what you need while you're in town.
 Food is expensive in this city, particularly in the touristy areas.
 There are some markets that sell great local items and the dessert cafes are awesome!

 Amsterdam is a destination that you simply have to visit at least once for nightlife.
 The city has some of the best nightlife in Europe.
 There are plenty of bars, dance clubs, and other activities that you can enjoy throughout the night.

 With a handful of venues, visitors can find a fairly lively vibe in Bern.
 There are bars, Irish pubs, and clubs around town.

 Amsterdam is renowned for live music.
 However, Bern is not a live music destination.